 A dual diagnosis occurs when you experience both a substance use disorder and a mental health condition at the same time.
-Approximately 45% of Americans have a dual diagnosis, hence the need for dual diagnosis treatment centers in Florida.
+The National Survey on Drug Use and Helath notes that approximately 45% of Americans have a dual diagnosis.
+This addresses the need for dual diagnosis treatment centers in Florida.

-So, how do you know if you have a dual diagnosis?
-The key to identifying your dual diagnosis is education.
-The more educated you are, the more likely it is that you will be able to catch the red flags in yourself or in others and seek the appropriate care.
+So, how does someone know if they have a dual diagnosis?
+The key to identifying a dual diagnosis is education.
+The more educated they are, the more likely it is they will be able to catch the red flags in themselves or in others and seek the best care.

-There are countless benefits associated with getting the dual diagnosis treatment you deserve; the most important of these being, regaining control of your life.
+There are countless benefits associated with getting the best dual diagnosis treatment available; the most important of these being, regaining control of one’s life.
 Other benefits of dual diagnosis treatment centers in Florida include:

-If you are in dual diagnosis treatment, there is a good chance that you will be prescribed some type of medication to help address either your substance use disorder or your mental health condition.
-You may even receive medications for both.
-The greatest benefit here is that your healthcare providers know the extent of your history of substance abuse, allowing them to choose medications that are non-habit forming and will work best with the goals you are attempting to achieve.
+If someone is in dual diagnosis treatment, they will be prescribed some type of medication to help address either their substance use disorder or their mental health condition.
+Someone may even receive medications for both.
+The greatest benefit here is healthcare providers know the extent of the history of substance abuse.
+This allows them to choose medications that are non-habit forming and will work best with the goals somone is attempting to achieve.

 With every dual diagnosis comes symptoms that can be difficult to manage.
-When you are receiving professional dual diagnosis treatment, your team of experts can help identify what types of skills you can benefit most from having in your arsenal.
+When a person is receiving professional dual diagnosis treatment, a team of experts can help identify what types of skillsthey can benefit most from having in their arsenal.

-You will spend time in dual diagnosis treatment figuring out what triggers your desire to abuse drugs or alcohol and what triggers your mental health condition to flare up.
-Identifying triggers is a priceless benefit, as it can allow you the ability to make plans for what to do when triggered rather than adopt negative self-medicating behaviors.
+Someone will spend time in dual diagnosis treatment figuring out what triggers their desire to abuse drugs or alcohol.
+Secondly, someone will learn what triggers their mental health condition to flare up.
+Identifying triggers is a priceless benefit.
+In fact, it can allow one to plans for what to do when triggered rather than adopt negative self-medicating behaviors.

-It is absolutely vital that both your substance use disorder and your mental health condition are treated at the same time.
-A dual diagnosis treatment program will employ medical and mental health professionals who will work cohesively to develop and maintain a treatment plan that is right for you.
-Only treating one part of your dual diagnosis is ineffective and will only lead to further challenges.
+It is absolutely vital that both the substance use disorder and mental health condition are treated at the same time.
+A dual diagnosis treatment program will use medical and mental health professionals who will work to develop and maintain a customized treatment plan.
+This results in treating one part of their dual diagnosis is ineffective and will only lead to further challenges.

 A member of the Neuroscience Institute team can provide you with as much information as you need to get moving towards the road to recovery.

-Both medical and mental health professionals conduct integrated interventions, which allows you to reap the greatest benefits of treatment.
-They work collectively to continue to alter your treatment plan if needed so that you can keep working towards your recovery goals.
+Both medical and mental health professionals conduct integrated interventions, which allows someone to reap the greatest benefits of treatment.
+As a result, they work collectively to continue to alter the treatment plan if needed so they can keep working towards their recovery goals.

 It is time to get you back on your feet.
 If you are struggling with a dual diagnosis, know that we are here to help.
+We accept Horizon Blue Cross Blue Shield insurance for qualifying people.
 Our talented team of professionals is committed to ensuring that you are getting everything you need, and then some so that you can live a happy, healthy life.
 Do not wait any longer to reach out for the help you deserve.
-Call us right now to learn more about how we can help or visit our admissions page to get started.